ornao/pp5_vintage/README.md

 ### Sales Strategy:

 Preloved operates as a user-friendly online shop.
 We prioritize user experience by implementing a responsive and intuitive website design.
 We offer competitive pricing, secure payment options, and reliable customer support to ensure a seamless shopping journey for our users.
 Building a sense of trust and community is central to our sales strategy, driving repeat business and word-of-mouth referrals.
+This will help us in our B2C approach.

-### Community and Blog
+### Community - Newsletter and Reviews

 Preloved extends beyond an online shop; it's a community of fashion enthusiasts and storytellers.
-Our blog features captivating content, including interviews with vintage collectors, fashion history insights, and styling tips.
-By fostering a vibrant community, we aim to create lasting relationships and a shared passion for vintage fashion.
+We hope to nurture this community through newsletters, an active social media presence, and a reviews section on our website.

 ## Marketing Strategy